planetscale/docs/content/blog/gopher-con-sugu-interview.md

 ---
-title: GopherCon 2018 Debrief\: Sugu Sougoumarane
+title: !
+'GopherCon 2018 Debrief: Sugu Sougoumarane'
 date: '2018-09-11T13:50:34+08:00'
 description: >-
   Hear what the PlanetScale CTO has to say about his experience at GopherCon 2018.